Luigian/Push_Swap/README.md

 <img src="resources/images/ps_guide.png" width="1000">

-Knowing the sorted secuence thanks to "guide", we can divide in groups stack "A", by using the indexes of "guide".
-In the case of a 100 elements array, there will be 5 groups of 20 elements each, every 20 elements wi will consider a new group.
+Now we can divide in groups stack "A" by using the indexes of "guide".
+In the case of a 100 elements array, there will be 5 groups of 20 elements each.
 <img src="resources/images/ps_indexes.png" width="1000">